TechnologyClassroom/SetupNotes/PXEchain.md

 Scenario: My organization has a WDS server configured on our network.
 We use GNU/Linux regularly and want to use a GNU/Linux PXE server.
 Our options are creating a new network with new cable drops or use the prexisting network.
 Using the preexisting network would be easier and cheaper.

+Do not run two DHCP servers on the same network.

 Configure and test this entire process in a test environment before implementing this on a production environment.

 Requirements: